 - 94% of Physics and Astronomy research output has been assessed as world leading or internationally excellent.

-- 100% of the impact of its research on society is rated as world leading or internationally excellent.
+- 100% of our research has been rated world leading or internationally excellent for its impact on society.

 The Astronomy Group, are world experts in the study of compact stellar objects.
 They observe x-ray and gamma-ray sources and are leaders in the Integral space mission.
 The Space Environment Physics Group within the Astronomy Group, study the Earth's upper atmosphere and magnetosphere and its interaction with the Sun.